Princess Hills - Herbert River

-The short ride from my camp to the trail head to Herbert River Falls.
+The short ride from my camp site #2 to the trail head to Herbert River Falls.

 As soon as I arrived at Princess Hills I unloaded the bike and set up camp in order to start the hike to Herbert River Falls.
-It was a short motorbike ride from the camp site to the trail head where I parked my bike and set off on foot to Herbert River Falls
+It was a short motorbike ride from the camp site #2 to the trail head where I parked my bike and set off on foot to the Falls.

 This is a photo of the Gorge that the falls flow into.
 The spot circled on the left is where the top of the falls are and the one on the right is where I took the next photo from.